philliphuang/dona/README.md

 - `merchant-portal`: web app for merchants to configure the donation options presented at checkout and to access metadata and analytics
 - `recipient-portal`: web app for donation recipients to access metadata and analytics
 - `consumer-portal`: web app for consumers to access metadata and analytics
-- `server`: database and back-end logic to host the API and the merchant, recipient, and consumer portals
+- `server`: backend logic for the API and the merchant, recipient, and consumer portals
 - `checkout-demo`: mock e-commerce checkout page to showcase the Donations Component

 ## Integrating Dona Into A Checkout Flow